Nightingale (Star Trek: Voyager)

 "Nightingale" is the 154th episode of Star Trek: Voyager, the eighth episode of the seventh season.
-This science fiction television show tells the story of the USS Voyager, a 24th century Starfleet vessel stranded on the wrong the side of the galaxy.
+This science fiction television show tells the story of the USS Voyager, a 24th century Starfleet vessel stranded on the wrong side of the galaxy.
 Even with their faster-than-light warp drive, it will take several decades to get back.

 In this episode, directed by LeVar Burton, the crew are caught in a conflict between two alien factions amidst their search for supplies, as they try to man their spacecraft.
 Harry Kim is in the spotlight as he takes command of an alien vessel, and Icheb navigates life aboard a starship.